alangmartini/Crystal-Kemal-Jennifer-Layered-API/README.md

 - Add threading to expensive operations and requisitions to Rick And Morty Api
 - Move validations (like id and body) to middlewares and add more restrictions.
 - Create a better algorithm for optimising.

+- Make the design more decoupled, so it can be more easily changed and easier to add new features and create unit tests.

 ## Contact